 The components of the circulator pump are as follows:

-The electric motor plays a key role in the operation of the circulator pump and is responsible for converting electrical energy into mechanical energy to move the pump impeller.
+The electric motor plays a key role in the operation of the circulation pump and is responsible for converting electrical energy into mechanical energy to move the pump impeller.
 These motors can work with single-phase electricity (at low powers) or three phases (at high powers).

 The rotation speed of the motor is between 1450 and 2900 RPM, which is selected based on the system requirements and the model of the electro pump.
 This engine provides the necessary driving force to move fluid in heating, cooling, or air conditioning systems.